-Non-income producing at February 28, 2015.
+Non-income producing at May 31, 2015.
 Includes securities issued by an affiliate of the company.
 Non-U.S. company.
 The principal place of business for Polar Holding Company, Ltd. is Canada.
-The investment has an unfunded commitment as of February 28, 2015 (See note 7).
-Includes an analysis of the value of any unfunded loan commitments.
+The investment has an unfunded commitment as of May 31, 2015 (See note 7). (i) (j) (k)

+Includes an analysis of the fair value of any unfunded loan commitments.

-The entire commitment was unfunded at February 28, 2015.
-As such, no interest is being earned on this investment.
+The entire commitment was unfunded at May 31, 2015.
+As such no interest is being earned on this investment.
+The investment was on non-accrual status as of May 31, 2015. (l)